 The GCM has a responsibility to identify and articulate the client’s wishes, values and preferences so that these can be incorporated into the plan of care to the greatest extent possible.

 - The Geriatric Care Manager should involve the primary client and/or designated decision maker, to the greatest extent possible, in decisions that impact his/her life regardless of the client’s decisional capacity.

-- As the primary client and/or the designated decision maker is given the opportunity to make decisions, the Geriatric Care Manager should ensure that the following conditions are met:
+- As the primary client and/or the designated decision maker is given the opportunity to make decisions, the Geriatric Care Manager should strive to achieve the following conditions:

 - The specific information needed to make decisions is discussed and understood.

 - The risks and benefits of all options are presented and understood.

 - The care manager encourages the client and/or decision maker to communicate, verbally or non-verbally, his/her wishes